Memorable Manitobans: John Wesley Dafoe (1866-1944)

 In 1890, he married Alice Parmelee (1866-1961) of Ottawa, Ontario with whom he had seven children: Mary Alice Dafoe (1891-1983), Edwin Elcome Dafoe (1893-?), Dorothy Wentworth Dafoe (1895-?), John Grannis Dafoe (1897-1973), Marcella Parmelee Dafoe (1898-2000), Julia Annette Elizabeth Dafoe, and Phillip Van Rensellar Dafoe (1905-1959).
 At the time of his death, he lived at 1325 Wellington Crescent, prior to which he had lived at 509 Spence Street.

 Dafoe died suddenly at Winnipeg on 9 January 1944 and was buried in Elmwood Cemetery.
-He is commemorated by Dafoe Road in Winnipeg and the Dafoe Book Prize.
+He is commemorated by Dafoe Road and John Dafoe School in Winnipeg, and the Dafoe Book Prize.
 His papers are at the Archives of Manitoba and the University of Manitoba Archives & Special Collections.

 His articles for the Manitoba Historical Society:

 Birth registration [P. V. R. Dafoe], Manitoba Vital Statistics.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.